webbower/ssocialize/README.md

 ## Installation Instructions

-1. Place this directory in the root of your SilverStripe installation I.e. you will now have the following root folders
+1. Place this directory in the root of your SilverStripe installation.
+I.e. you will now have the following root folders assets/ cms/ mysite/ ssocialize/

-assets
-mysite
-cms
-forum

 2. Visit http://www.yoursite.com/dev/build/?flush=1 in your browser (where yoursite.com refers to the URL of your SilverStripe site)

 ## Usage Overview